-3 25.08.590 Granting of variance
+25.08.590 Granting of variance

-A. No variance shall be granted until the Administrator has considered the relative interests of the applicant, other owners or possessors of property likely to be affected by the noise, and the general public.

-B. A technical, economic, or major public project construction variance may be granted only after notice and an opportunity for public comment.
-For technical or economic variances proposed for more than two weeks and for major public project construction variances, a public meeting is also required, in accordance with rules adopted by the Administrator.

-C. The Administrator may grant a variance if the Administrator finds that:

-12 1.
-The noise occurring or proposed to occur does not endanger public health or 13 safety; and

-14 2.
-The applicant demonstrates that the criteria required for the variance are met;15 and

-3. For temporary variances, if the scale and duration of the requested relief is more appropriate for a temporary variance than a technical, economic, or major public project construction variance.

-D. Noise Management and Mitigation Plan.
+- A. No variance shall be granted until the Administrator has considered the relative interests of the applicant, other owners or possessors of property likely to be affected by the noise, and the general public. - B. A technical, economic, or major public project construction variance may be granted only after notice and an opportunity for public comment.
+For technical or economic variances proposed for more than two weeks and for major public project construction variances, a public meeting is also required, in accordance with rules adopted by the Administrator. - C. The Administrator may grant a variance if the Administrator finds that: - 1.
+The noise occurring or proposed to occur does not endanger public health or safety; and - 2.
+The applicant demonstrates that the criteria required for the variance are met; and - 3.
+For temporary variances, if the scale and duration of the requested relief is more appropriate for a temporary variance than a technical, economic, or major public project construction variance. - D. Noise Management and Mitigation Plan.
 As part of the application for a variance, an applicant ((must))shall submit a Noise Management and Mitigation Plan to be approved by the Administrator.
-A Noise Management and Mitigation Plan ((must))shall contain the following components, except that the Administrator may modify the required components for a temporary
+A Noise Management and Mitigation Plan ((must))shall contain the following components, except that the Administrator may modify the required components for a temporary noise variance as the Administrator determines appropriate to fit the circumstances surrounding the requested temporary variance:

-1 noise variance as the Administrator determines appropriate to fit the circumstances surrounding the requested temporary variance: 2 3 1.
-A description of the exterior sound level limits of ((the c))Chapter 25.08 4 expected to be exceeded, estimates of the amount(s) by which these levels are expected to be 5 exceeded and by what equipment, the exterior sound level limits that will be in effect during the 6 variance, the time periods during which the pre-variance exterior sound level limits may be 7 exceeded, and the expected sources of the sound during each of the time periods (e.g., types of 8 equipment or activity causing the exterior sound level limits to be exceeded); 9 2.
-Measures and provisions to be taken to avoid exceeding the exterior sound

-10 level limits of this ((e))Chapter 25.08;

-11 3.
-Provisions to mitigate sounds that exceed the exterior sound level limits and12 that cannot otherwise be avoided.

-4. A process for informing the public in the affected areas about the provisions ofthe variance.
+- 1. A description of the exterior sound level limits of ((the e))Chapter 25.08 expected to be exceeded, estimates of the amount(s) by which these levels are expected to be exceeded and by what equipment, the exterior sound level limits that will be in effect during the variance, the time periods during which the pre-variance exterior sound level limits may be exceeded, and the expected sources of the sound during each of the time periods (e.g., types of equipment or activity causing the exterior sound level limits to be exceeded); - 2.
+Measures and provisions to be taken to avoid exceeding the exterior sound level limits of this ((e))Chapter 25.08; - 3.
+Provisions to mitigate sounds that exceed the exterior sound level limits and that cannot otherwise be avoided. - 4.
+A process for informing the public in the affected areas about the provisions of the variance.